 We've joined forces with farming, environment, animal and fire organisations to call for a national ban of sky lanterns as part of a long-running campaign to ground them for good.

-Since May, more than 50,000 members of the public have signed our petition calling on the government to follow the lead of hundreds of local councils and introduce an outright ban.
+Since May 2022, more than 100,000 members of the public have signed our petition calling on the government to follow the lead of hundreds of local councils and introduce an outright ban.
 Parliament recognises 100,000 signatures as the most significant milestone a petition can reach.

 Every year up to 200,000 sky lanterns are released in the UK and farmers continue to report the threat they are posing to their farm businesses.